Knight Tattoo Ideas, Designs, and Meanings

-It can represent pride for your homeland or it may be worn to symbolize historical significance, or even service in the armed forces.
+It can represent pride for your homeland, or it may be worn to symbolize historical significance or even service in the armed forces.

-They can be done in a variety of ways, such as:
+These tattoos can be done in a variety of ways, such as:

 - They may portray the knight on a horse or without the horse.

-- The knight may be in full armor with a sword drawn or he may be portrayed with his helmet off.
+- The knight may be in full armor with a sword drawn, or he may be portrayed with his helmet off.

 - They can also portray the knight with a sword and his shield, kneeling or standing.